MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-network-protection.md

 > [!TIP]
 > Want to experience Defender for Endpoint?
 [Sign up for a free trial.](https://signup.microsoft.com/create-account/signup?products=7f379fee-c4f9-4278-b0a1-e4c8c2fcdf7e&ru=https://aka.ms/MDEp2OpenTrial?ocid=docs-wdatp-assignaccess-abovefoldlink)

-[Network protection](network-protection.md) helps to prevent employees from using any application to access dangerous domains that may host phishing scams, exploits, and other malicious content on the internet.
+[Network protection](network-protection.md) helps to prevent employees from using any application to access dangerous domains that might host phishing scams, exploits, and other malicious content on the internet.
 You can [audit network protection](evaluate-network-protection.md) in a test environment to view which apps would be blocked before enabling network protection.

 [Learn more about network filtering configuration options.](/mem/intune/protect/endpoint-protection-windows-10#network-filtering)